MileHacker Logo

 Hiking & Trekking

 Not applicable within Yangon city.
-For these pursuits, travel to different parts of the country like Kalaw or Hsipaw in Shan State becomes necessary.
+For these activities, travel to other parts of the country like Kalaw or Hsipaw in Shan State becomes necessary.

 Water Sports & Activities

 Not available in Yangon city.
-The lakes exist for scenic enjoyment and boating, not active water sports.
+The bodies of water exist for scenic delight and boating, not active water sports.

 Adventure Sports & Adrenaline